 “It’s great that so many girls are being given the chance to get involved in the game.
 It’s so important to facilitate a girls’ football programme like this that gives them the chance to try something new.
 The FA recognises the impact of physical activity on confidence and self-esteem, as well as skills development.

 “The Trust did an amazing job of bringing together girls from their schools across the country.
 I found it very inspirational to see so many girls from different backgrounds playing together – for me that was very positive to see.
 Whatever background these young people are from, it’s important to give them the opportunity.
 Football is for everyone, after all.”

-Kate Hebden, Head of Pupil Leadership Specialism at TET, commented:
+Kate Hebden, Head of Pupil Leadership Specialism at Star Academies, commented: